 I've found telescopeadapters.com to be a good source of high quality 42mm T-threaded adapters of many kinds.
 They sell two lengths of T-ring adapters for mirrorless cameras: one that matches the standard camera lens flange distance of a DSLR and a "short" version.
 The longer adapter is needed to achieve infinity focus when used with a T-mount camera lens in a mirrorless camera.
 The long adapter isn't needed for a telescope and there are significant advantages to keeping the adapter chain short.
 For a telescope you want the short version which brings the camera closer to the normal eyepiece focus (less back focus distance required).
 It is possible to make the eyepiece and the camera focus at the same setting, by adding an eyepiece tube extension and a parfocal ring to the eyepiece.
 A shorter adapter chain also makes a camera easier to balance on a small telescope like the Questar.

 High quality M42 (P-tread) based Ultra Slim camera adapters for Helicoid Tubes have become available at very low cost via eBay.
 These adapters are available in 1mm and 3mm thicknesses.
-I find the grep the 3mm gives easier to use.
+I find the grip the 3mm gives easier to use.
 These trim about 2cm off of the adapter chain length compared to using the P to T tread adapter and a T-ring.

 You need an adapter from the axial port of the Questar to the 42mm T-thread of your camera adapter.
 The Questar swivel coupling (part 13071 if you have a recent Questar) does this job and also provides a thumb screw locking swivel adapter that allows your camera to be rotated to adjust the framing of your image.
 Questar also makes a swivel coupling adapter for older Questars with the 0.925' axial port (this part 19304 may be incorrectly described as 0.95").
 You now have everything that you need to take prime focus images with your Questar as the lens for your camera.
 Questar also provides the swivel adapter in the camera coupling set, a package that gives much more flexibility in the magnification of the images that you take.